EE3901/EE5901 Sensor Technologies

 • Briefly describe the motivation and the problem that you are addressing.

-• Describe the derivation of your model, e.g. describe the derivation of the prediction step, the measurement model, etc.
+• Describe the derivation of your model, e.g. describe the derivation of the prediction step, the measurement model, any values that you derived etc.

 • Show the working for how you obtained these equations.